sys41x4/writeup/_posts/Writeups/HTB/2021-03-20-emdee-five-for-life-htb.md

 Click on the `Start Instance` button to start the challenge.

-Then you are provided with an `website's address` copy it and open it in another tab or browser.
+Then you are provided with an `website's address` copy it and open it in another tab or browser.<br>
 In my case it was `http://188.166.168.204:32270`

 ### Homepage of the Webapp :